rwxrob/dot/README.md

 section of my `.bashrc` shareable so others people can just download pieces of it that they might like instead of the whole thing.

+## Best Screen Dimensions

+While any dimensions should work, this workspace has been optimized for (the very unusual) 76 columns and 21 rows optimized for streaming (including to mobile devices) and presentations (classrooms, meetups, etc.).

 ## What distro do you use?

 I use PopOS! because it is the simplest and most reliable distro I've ever used.
+I also regularly use this workspace on Windows with Docker installed.
 If I want complexity and stuff like the AUR I can just create a container easily with the `run` script.

 ## Why not include all the scripts in the Dockerfile?